rostekus/rostekus/README.md

 - 👋 Hi, I’m @rostekus
-- 👀 I’m interested in Data Science, Python, Machine Learning
+- 👀 I’m interested in Python, Machine Learning, Golang, Microservices, MLOps
-- 🌱 I’m currently working on Solar-Panel-Detection
 - 💞️ I’m looking to collaborate on Machine Learning projects.
-- 📫 How to reach me rmosorov@icloud.com

 <!---
 rostekus/rostekus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.